JoeBrewing/ChasingTheStone/README.md

 - [x] Elements of Chapter 1-3 Design
 - [ ] Chapter 1-3 Store
 - [ ] Daily Reward
+- [x] Move all parts into Lobby folder
+- [x] Modify scripts to use new Lobby foldeer

 ## Chapter 1
 - [x] Bridge obstacle